boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 Duration and Instant functionality, and started the support for custom calendars.
-There were, however, 2 major take aways from this PR: first, Temporal is a massive specification update; and second, there is a lot of room to potentially optimize Temporal if we did not deal with `JsValue` directly.
+There were, however, 2 major take aways from this PR: first, Temporal is a massive specification update; and second, there is a lot of room to potentially optimize Temporal if we do not deal with `JsValue` directly.

 After a couple weeks, the question came up amongst the maintainers: